Jatin-31-Goel/Chess/README.md

 ### **Object-Oriented Design:**
 Each chess piece is implemented as a separate class, with a base class for shared functionality.

+- for example: implemented single class and its related functions for bishop.

 ### **Standard Rules:**
 Implements all standard chess rules, including special moves.